rpt27-sdc-ldap/reviews-service/README.md

 * MongoDB

 * I was responsible for this service.
-It works on a page with 5 other services to form a mock Audible product page.
+It works on a page with 5 other services to form a mock Audible product page that our team of four built.
 With our respository located at https://github.com/huang-pei-mei

 <a href="url"><img src="screenshotsAndGifs/reviewsWithHeader.png" align="left" height="300px" width="150px"></a>